rickreynolds1969/pet_chessreplay/README.txt

 I have also included the pgn_to_pet.py program that will allow you to encode PGN files of your own choosing for use with the Chess Replayer.
 It is written in Python 3, sorry if you're still using Python 2.
 The code isn't overly complex, so a Python 2 user can probably get it to run with minimal changes.

-To encode your own .pgn file(s) into binary form that can be read by the Chess Replayer, simply run "python3 pgn_to_pet.py <pgn file>".
+To encode your own PGN file(s) into binary form that can be read by the Chess Replayer, simply run the pgn_to_pet.py utility:

+python3 pgn_to_pet.py <pgn file>

 An output file named "chessdata" will be created in the current directory.

 To facilitate users creating their own chessdata files and using them, I've included the chessreplay.prg file outside of the .d64 image as well.
 It is identical to the one inside the chessreplay.d64 file.